-- 1. Schedule meetings (use when2meet, doodle, etc to make this easier!) - 2.
-Take attendance (important for accountability) - 3.
-Take notes as needed, especially in discussions of deliverables - 4.
-Upload deliverables to the URGE website - 5.
-Schedule meetings with organization/institution leadership (Week X) - 6.
+- 3. Pod member roles and responsibilities - 1.
+Schedule meetings: We used Doodle and decided weekly meeting shall be Friday, 8:00-9:00 AM - 2.
+Take attendance (important for accountability- Weekly Pod Leader) - 3.
+Take notes as needed, especially in discussions of deliverables (Weekly Pod Leader) - 4.
+Upload deliverables to the URGE website (Leslie) - 5.
+Schedule meetings with organization/institution leadership (Leslie invites Dean and Associate Dean Davis) - 6.
 Read supplemental articles / materials for deliverables as needed (for example, the asset mapping deliverable will be accompanied by a short paper about the purpose of creating community asset maps and how to generate your own.) - 7.
-Draft deliverables and share with pod for review/edits/discussion at the pod meetings
+Draft deliverables and share with pod for review/edits/discussion at the pod meetings (Weekly Pod Leader)